How to cure plantar fasciitis in one week

 What is plantar fasciitis?

 Unfortunately, this fascia is not immune to inflammation.
 When it gets inflamed, it is called plantar fasciitis.
-This plantar fasciitis occur more in people who engage in sport, racing, or old people.
+This plantar fasciitis occurs more in people who engage in sports, racing, or old people.

 Image showing inflammed plantar fascia